Nicholas-Westley/restaurant-manager/readme.md

 ## About Restaurant Manager

+An app for front and back of house restaurant communication.
+Especially useful if staff speak different languages.

 Developed for "Jong's Latin Fusion" Restaurant and open sourced at their request.
 This app is still very much under development.

-An app for front and back of house communication in a restaurant.
-Especially useful if staff speak different languages

 ## Push Notifications